kodapaul/skillbridgeserver/README.md

 - To check current branch run "git branch"
 - To check all remote branches run "git branch -a"
 - To pull a branch run "git checkout <branch-name>" or git checkout admin/200-name-of-task
 - Before committing a branch make sure you merge it with master.
-E.G. on branch 120. "git merge"
+E.G. on branch 120. "git merge master"
 - After commiting and push a branch to remote, create a pull request and add thepauldv as a reviewer

 Coding with Lumen: